LairdCP/SOM60-Release-Packages/README.md

 ### Using a prebuilt SDK

 Laird Linux releases include a prebuilt SDK to start doing application development for a Laird SOM.
-For the SOM60, this prebuilt SDK is called som60sd-sdk-A.B.C.D.tar.bz2 and can be found with each release at the [SOM60 release page](https://github.com/LairdCP/SOM60-Release-Packages/releases).
+For the 60 SOM, this prebuilt SDK is called som60sd-sdk-A.B.C.D.tar.bz2 and can be found with each release at the [60 SOM release page](https://github.com/LairdCP/SOM60-Release-Packages/releases).
 The prebuilt SDK includes the toolchain and all development files of the software packages used to generate the prebuilt SD card image from that release.
 The SDK can set up for use with an IDE to allow application developers to not need a full BSP on their system.
 To use the SDK, extract the SDK tarball then run the script relocate-sdk.sh (located at the top directory of the SDK), to make sure all paths are updated with the new location.
 For more information on using SDKs generated from Laird's Buildroot fork, see the [Buildroot manual's section on the SDK](https://buildroot.org/downloads/manual/manual.html#_advanced_usage).

 ### Downloading the board support package source code